mande-labs/mande/readme.md

 # mande
 **mande** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com).

+## First time with Blockchain ?

+Follow the [starport tutorial](https://docs.starport.com/guide/) that also has instructions to install starport & it talks about some cool example apps on Blockchain .

 ## Get started

 ```